tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-'A solutions concept that relates a data quality need to a specification.'
+'A solutions concept that relates a data quality need to a Specification.'

 ### Comment

-'DataQualityMethods are associative entities that allow specifications or data quality tests to be reused by supporting a many to many relationship between the two.'
+'DataQualityMethods are associative entities that allow Specifications or data quality tests to be reused by supporting a many to many relationship between the two.'

 ********************